-The Cost of this tour is £1600 which includes B&B and an evening meal.
+The Cost of this tour includes B&B and an evening meal.
 Included is transport to the gardens, garden entrance fees, and optional evening power point talks.

 Flora’s small group tours typically have 5-7 of us in a comfortable 8 seater vehicle.
 Dr Sommerville plans and guides all tours, enthusiastically describing the plants, scenery and architecture which we encounter.

 Three consecutive days [2 nights] may be selected from this tour for approximately half the price of the full tour.

 Arrive at The Three Ways House Hotel, Chapel Lane, Mickleton, Chipping Campden GL55 6SB Phone: 01386 438429 in time for the tour-get-together with a free drink at 6.30pm.

 This is world famous as Home of The Pudding Club located on the northern edge of the Cotswolds, 90 minutes from London, 10 minutes from Shakespeare's Stratford upon Avon, it's the closest hotel to Hidcote Manor Garden (National Trust) and Kiftsgate Court Garden, both are 5 minutes away by car or a 30 minute walk away.